pietmau/Movies/README.md

 ##Features
 - Kotlin
-- Dagger, RxJava, Architecture components (ViewModel, Room)
+- Dagger, RxJava, Architecture components (ViewModel, Room, Paging)
 - Repository pattern implementation (DetailRepositoryRetrofit)
+- **Api paging** implementation (using Architecture Components)
-- We use ViewModel to keep presenters across config changes so that we do not needlessly redo network requests.
+- Use ViewModel to keep presenters across config changes so that we do not needlessly redo network requests.

  /$$$$$$$$ /$$$$$$$$  /$$$$$$  /$$$$$$$$ /$$$$$$  /$$